nightroman/Invoke-Build/Tasks/StdErr/README.md

 preference is `Stop`.
 Note that Invoke-Build sets this preference to `Stop`.

 As a result, without workarounds, builds may terminate unexpectedly on invoking apps having standard error output.
+Another known issue is missing redirected error output, see [#161].

 ### Workaround 1: relax the current error preference